Barusei/yolo/README.md

 # Overview
-This project involved the virtualization and deployment of a full-stack yolo application Ensure the following tools are installed -vagrant, virtualbox, ansible and git & github Clone the Repository
+This project involved the virtualization and deployment of a full-stack yolo application project Ensure the following tools are installed -vagrant, virtualbox, ansible and git & github Clone the Repository--git clone https://github.com/Barusei/yolo
 # Start the Virtual Machine
 vagrant init ubuntu/trusty64
 #run virtual box